Contents

 5.6 Prevention of arson and smoke free policy

 Arson is a cause of several fires at the trust.
 Fires started deliberately can be particularly dangerous because they generally develop much faster and may be intentionally started in escape routes.
-The trust operates a smoke free policy and with the exception of St Johns Hospice, smoking is not permitted in any indoor or outdoor areas across the trust.
-Although smoking is allowed outside the boundaries of trust sites, smoking and the use of naked flames to light cigarettes presents a high risk of fire and these is a risk that patients will be use lighters to set fires within their rooms.
+The trust operates a smoke free policy and except St Johns Hospice, smoking is not permitted in any indoor or outdoor areas across the trust.
+Although smoking is allowed outside the boundaries of trust sites, smoking and the use of naked flames to light cigarettes presents a high risk of fire and this is a risk that patients will be use lighters to set fires within their rooms.
 Measures to prevent or reduce the effects of arson include

 5.7 Cooking